discretegames/runmany/README.md

 unindented header line such as `Python:` or `Stdin for Python:`, then the content of the first snippet is what appears after the colon and on indented lines below.
-Additional snippets may be added to the section with an unindented `Also:` header, and a section ends when a new one starts or an unindented `End.` or the end of the file is encountered.
+Additional snippets may be added to the section with an unindented `Also:` header, and a section ends when a new one starts or an unindented `End.` or the end of the file is reached.

 A .many file runs from top to bottom, executing sections and snippets in the order they are encountered.
 Notably, a .many file will run regardless of if it has syntax errors or not.
 Any invalid syntax will be ignored and mentioned in an error message.

+In the example .many file below, the `Stdin for Python:` section has two snippets, `bar` and `baz`, and they become the standard input for the Python program in the `Python:` section, which has one snippet `print('foo' + input())`.
+Running this file runs the Python program twice, once for `bar` and once for `baz`, giving the respective outputs `foobar` and `foobaz`.

 ```text
 Stdin for Python: